agusrol/glossary_mean/README.md

 # glossary_mean
-CRUD with words to form a personal dictionary.
+Simple CRUD developed with MEAN were you can create a dictionary of words.
+It has a pretty simple frontend, just plain HTML.